Two students smile at each other while studying together in PLU's CAVE, a student commuter space

 • Recommendations:

-• Identify two references on your application.
+• Identify two recommenders on your application.
+If possible, get a recommendation someone who has worked with, supervised, or taught you in service-related work or in relevant courses.
 (For applicants who are currently enrolled in an undergraduate program or are recent graduates, at least one academic recommendation is encouraged.)

-• Note: If you are a current PLU student majoring in social work (applying for advanced standing) with a 3.0 or higher GPA in social work classes OR minoring in social work (applying for regular standing) with a cumulative 3.0 or higher GPA, you do not need to submit references – your recommendations will be automatically waived.
+• Note: If you are a current PLU student majoring in social work (applying for advanced standing) with a 3.0 or higher GPA in social work classes OR minoring in social work (applying for regular standing) with a cumulative 3.0 or higher GPA, you do not need to submit recommenders – your recommendations will be automatically waived.

 • Application Fee

-• Pay the nonrefundable $55 application fee.
+• Pay the non-refundable $65 application fee.

-Note: If you need to submit additional documents after submitting the online application, you can email them to gradadmission@plu.edu
+If you need to submit additional documents after submitting the online application, you can email them to gradadmission@plu.edu.

 Background Check (if admission is offered)